CS2103AUG2016-W10-C1/addressbook-level4/docs/UserGuide.md

 > * Items in `SQUARE_BRACKETS` are optional.
 > * Only one item should be picked from items in `CURLY_BRACES`.
 > * Items with `...` after them can have multiple instances.
-> * The order of parameters is not fixed.

 Parameter | Format
 -------- | :--------